-Guidance on how to fill in the administrative forms is provided directly in the form as ghost text for the single entries or as additional help text hidden behind question-mark.
-Some parts of the form will be prefilled based on the data entered at pre-registration or in the Beneficiary Register.
+Guidance on how to fill in the administrative forms is provided directly in the form as ghost text for the single entries or as additional help text hidden behind question-mark: Some parts of the form will be prefilled based on the data entered at pre-registration or in the Beneficiary Register.

 Please use the functionality 'Validate form' button to check the validity and completeness of your data.
 Any warning or error will be listed at the end of the validated form.
+If one or several mandatory fields are not filled, it will prevent you from submitting your proposal.